SocketCluster/sc-crud-sample/README.md

 developers to build entire web apps from scratch.
 Before the concept of 'realtime' had even entered my mind, the initial goal was simply to build a framework which would bring frontend and backend logic closer together - This is what my first project jCombo was about; it allowed developers to call server-side PHP methods directly from client-side JavaScript code.
+It also handled other things like script loading, templates, etc...

 Unfortunately, nobody really cared much about jCombo - I guess the PHP/JavaScript combination was awkward and it was my first project of this kind so I couldn't really expect it to be a success - In any case, it was a great opportunity to develop my idea/vision of what the next generation of web applications would be like.

 Some time after publishing jCombo on GitHub (and having completed a fair bit of work), I learned about Node.js.
-At that point, I started to feel like I had wasted a lot of time trying to make client-side JavaScript play nicely with server-side PHP.
+At that point, I felt like I had wasted a lot of time trying to make client-side JavaScript play nicely with server-side PHP.
 As much as I tried, I couldn't avoid the fact that Node.js was a tool which my project desperately needed.

 With the ability to run JavaScript on both the frontend and backend (using Node.js), I would finally be able to seamlessly exchange data between the client and server.
 Socket.io was the module which really sold Node.js to me* - The idea of being able to push data directly to clients was a feature that I had thought about but couldn't dream of implementing in PHP :p